 University-wide policies have not indicated that these placement need to be canceled or changed.
 However, individual placements may be impacted differently.
 Please consult your site supervisor to confirm any updates to their work policies (which may be independent of the University).
 If problems arise, please contact Elizabeth Mahoney, Associate Chair of the Information, Culture, and Data Stewardship Department.

 I am a graduate student with an assistantship (Teaching Assistantship, Research Assistantship, Fellowship, etc.).
 Can I still complete it?

 University-wide policies have not indicated that these are canceled or changed.
 However, individual assistantships may be impacted differently.
 Please consult with your course instructors (if a teaching assistant) and/or your research project PIs (if a research assistantship or fellowship) to obtain instructions on how to continue to perform your teaching and/or research duties.
 Should any additional problems arise, please contact your academic advisor, PhD program chair, or department/program chair as needed.
 The faculty directory provides contact information for all SCI and SCI-affiliated faculty.

-Will I be able to volunteer through Pitt this term (with a nonprofit, in the community, etc.)?
+Will I be able to volunteer through Pitt in this and upcoming terms (with a nonprofit, in the community, etc.)?

 If this is through Pitt and our School, most likely your activity will either be a PittServes placement or a community engagement commitment in the Hill District or Homewood.
-SCI is working with these entities to identify remote opportunities this term.
-A member of SCI’s Experiential Learning team will be sharing updates with all SCI students on these opportunities if and as they become available.
-In the meantime, please feel free to contact Alka Singh, the Director of Experiential Learning in SCI, with any immediate questions or concerns.
+SCI will continue to host these experiences, but they will most likely continue to be remote projects through the duration of the pandemic.
+A member of SCI’s Experiential Learning team will share updates with all SCI students on these opportunities as they become available.

 Will I still be able to get assistance from the University's Career Services?